The music world has seen its share of ups and downs ever since music came into existence, played and enjoyed.

-Throwing light on this niche customer base, Jude De Souza, founder and CEO of The Revolver Club, opines,
+Throwing light on this niche customer base, Jude De Souza, founder, and CEO of The Revolver Club, opines,

 “I started the club after the physical format had started declining.
-The Revolver Club came into being after there was a resurgence in a specific amount of customers who were into LPs.
+The Revolver Club came into being after there was a resurgence in customers who were into LPs.
 The physical business is not sustainable in the current world.
 It is not viable enough for the companies who bank upon physical formats of music.
 I don’t think there is space for just physical music-sellers anymore, including myself.”

 Evolving with times

-The Revolver Club, along with selling LPs and records, includes sale of physical music systems such as turntables.
+The Revolver Club, along with selling LPs and records, includes the sale of physical music systems such as turntables.

 “This adds to the huge chunk of my turnover.
 To play the physical format of music, you need systems that cater to those formats,” added Jude.

-Even though technology has advanced, the physical formats haven’t really died, they exist in smaller numbers who are passionate about music in that format – be it cassettes, CDs or even vinyls.
+Even though technology has advanced, the physical formats haven’t really died.
+They exist in smaller numbers who are passionate about music in that format – be it cassettes, CDs or even vinyl’s.